How to start bikepacking? Our beginners guide to bikepacking

 Keep your first bikepacking trip short

-What is the correct route to start with when it comes to how to start bikepacking?
+What is the correct route to start with regarding how to start bikepacking?
 We recommend a first bikepacking trip of between one and four nights.
 This is so you can get used to bikepacking without worrying about being on the road for too long, which adds many other factors to consider.

-With your bike fully loaded, it becomes heavier than usual, impacting your route selection.
+When your bike is fully loaded, it becomes heavier than usual, impacting your route selection.
 Be sure to factor in this added weight when planning your journey.
-It is therefore good to go for a less challenging route.
-It is easy to overestimate how many miles you can cover each day but when the bike is heavier and fatigue sets in it is a different story.
+It is, therefore, good to go for a less challenging route.
+It is easy to overestimate how many miles you can cover each day, but when the bike is heavier and fatigue sets in, it is a different story.
 Try to avoid too much climbing or technical off-road sections.

 Which are the most famous bikepacking routes for beginners?

-Some of the most popular routes for beginners are the Oregon Outback in the US, the Loire Valley in France, The Rebellion Way in the UK.
+The most popular routes for beginners are the Oregon Outback in the US, the Loire Valley in France, and the Rebellion Way in the UK.
 They are between 200 and 500 miles long and great for a few days to a week of exploration.

 What about starting bikepacking from home?